j3din00b/glab/README.md

 ```

 Setting this configuration enables you to perform commands outside a Git repository while
-using your self-managed instance.
+using your GitLab Self-Managed or GitLab Dedicated instance.
 For example:

 - `glab repo clone group/project`
 - `glab issue list -R group/project`